andremolnar/ring-doorbell-recorder/README.md

 ## Project Overview

 This application captures events (doorbell rings, motion detection, etc.) from Ring Doorbell and camera devices, processes them into structured data, and stores them securely.
-It automatically downloads and stores video recordings associated with events.
+As events happen, recordings are started and saved along with the event data.
 The application uses a clean architecture approach with well-defined components and clear separation of concerns.

 Key features: